kyletbuzbee/properties4creations.com/README.md

 ## 🌟 **Success Stories**

 ### **The Reynolds Family**
 *"After serving our country, we needed a home that could accommodate our wheelchair-accessible needs.
-P4C delivered beyond expectations - fair pricing, ADA-compliant renovations, and genuine care for our transition.
+Properties 4 Creations delivered beyond expectations - fair pricing, ADA-compliant renovations, and genuine care for our transition.
 Our dream home became reality in just 32 days."*

 ### **Staff Sgt.
 Thompson**
 *"Civilian life brought new challenges.
-P4C understood.
+Properties 4 Creations understood.
 Their veteran-founded approach gave me a beautiful Victorian home renovated specifically for veterans like me.
 They're not just selling houses - they're honoring service."*

 ### **Garcia Seniors**
-*"P4C made independent living possible again.
+*"Properties 4 Creations made independent living possible again.
 The ADA renovations and Section 8 partnership created a safe, comfortable home without breaking our budget.
 We're forever grateful for their commitment to dignity."*

 ---